-Animal behavior specialists at the University of Lincoln found in a recent study that adult domestic cats do not view owners as the main provider of security and safety, the way dogs do for example.
+Animal behavior specialists at the University of Lincoln found that adult domestic cats do not view owners as the main provider of security and safety, the way dogs do, for example.
 The paper was published in the science journal PLOS ONE this week and comes to shed light on the mechanics of a feline-human relationship.

-Researchers emplyed the Ainsworth Strange Situation Test, or SST,a method of measuring “secure attachment” -such as the bond between children and their parents when in unfamiliar environments- that has been used for years.
-However, the sample size was quite small in this study, with just 20 adult cats along with their owners participating.
+Researchers employed the Ainsworth Strange Situation Test, or SST, a method of measuring “secure attachment” — such as the bond between children and their parents when in unfamiliar environments — that has been used for years.
+However, the sample size was quite small in this study, with just 20 adult cats along with their owners taking part.

 The furry testees were placed in strange environments, researchers choosing plain rooms.
 They were observed by themselves, with their owners and with strangers, and scored on their passive behavior, distress when their owner was absent and how they acted on contact.

 The cats were more vocal when their owners left than when the strangers did, but “we didn’t see any additional evidence to suggest that the bond between a cat and its owner is one of secure attachment,” co-author and veterinary behavioral medicine professor Daniel Mills said in a statement.

 “This vocalization might simply be a sign of frustration or learned response, since no other signs of attachment were reliably seen,” Mills said.
 “In strange situations, attached individuals seek to stay close to their carer, show signs of distress when they are separated and demonstrate pleasure when their attachment figure returns, but these trends weren’t apparent during our research.”